-- CTA that fall into this category encourage visitors to learn more about a product, brand, organization, or event.
-These CTA redirect the audience to additional information, often sending them to a website after giving the audience teaser information.
+- CTAs that fall into this category encourage visitors to learn more about a product, brand, organization, or event.
+These CTAs redirect the audience to additional information, often sending them to a website after giving the audience teaser information.

 - Learn more

 - Read more

 - Watch the video